damianoneill/healthbot/docs/playbooks-rules.md

 This shows that we can see the configuration for the OpenConfig sensor **components**, that exist in **check-chassis-temperature**, which is a System Rule in the Topic **chassis.temperatures**.

-Before we look at the Rule components, lets discuss the use case that we will author a Playbook and Ruleset against.
+Before we look at the Rule components, let's discuss the use case that we will author a Playbook and Ruleset against.

 ### Time Management